 The Ecsite Space Group aims at improving and extending communication about Space by helping specialized Science Centres and Space professionals to work together with non-specialists and develop collaborative projects and events.

-Joining Ecsite’s Space Group translates to closer contact with Space professionals and also means being better informed about Space news, programmes and discoveries.
-The Space Group will also offer opportunities for sharing experience, expertise, knowledge and tools.
+Joining Ecsite’s Space Group means to get closer to Space professionals and Science Centres willing to communicate about Space.
+It also allows to be better informed about Space news, programs, and discoveries.
+The Space Group offers opportunities to share experience, expertise, knowledge, and tools.

-This group gained momentum during the conference and a task force was created which proposed an Ecsite Space Thematic Group which would include one representative from ESA, (Maria Menendez, Head of Exhibitions and Images, ESA, Paris, France) one from a science centre specializing in Space (Marc Moutin, Director of exhibitions at the Cité de l’Espace, Toulouse, France) and a representative from a non-Space oriented science centre (Ana Noronha, Executive Director of Ciência Viva, Lisbon, Portugal).
+This group gained momentum during the conference and a task force was created which proposed an Ecsite Space Thematic Group which would include one representative from ESA, one from a science centre specializing in Space, and a representative from a non-Space oriented science centre (see Co-Chairs).

-Another meeting was held in October 2012, in Naples, at Città della Scienza, with the participation of representatives from science centres, industry and from the Italian Space Agency (ASI), during the International Astronautical Congress.
+A second meeting was held in October 2012, in Naples, with the participation of representatives from science centres, industries and the Italian Space Agency (ASI), during the International Astronautical Congress.
 The proposal of the thematic group was formally approved in November 2012, during the Ecsite Board Meeting, in Luleä, Sweden.

 - Marc Moutin, Cité de l´Espace, France

 - Michaela Livingstone, UK Association for Science and Discovery Centres